emacs-mirror/emacs/mps/manual/source/glossary/c.rst

         <recycle>` of that object.
 It can't :term:`move <moving
-        garbage collector>` objects, because then the references to the moved objects would need to be updated, and such :term:`ambiguous references <ambiguous reference>` must not be modified, in case they weren't pointers after all.
-Therefore, conservative collectors are usually :term:`mark-sweep
+        garbage collector>` objects, because then the references to the moved objects would need to be updated, and such :term:`ambiguous references` must not be modified, in case they weren't pointers after all.
+Therefore, conservative collectors are usually :term:`mark-sweep collectors
-        collectors <mark-sweep>`.
+        <mark-sweep>`.

         Because references are ambiguous, some objects may be retained despite being actually :term:`unreachable`.
 In practice, this